+The roads in Hanoi are quite an attraction.
 Pedestrians navigate the city streets on foot, walking in a trance while motorbikes and cars veer around them.

 The motorbikes carry an assortment of riders – girls in traditional flowing ao dai dress, families wearing face masks and even a man with his two pet Alsatians – all of which add to Hanoi’s character.

 9- Have a cocktail at the Hanoi Press Club